TheRealAnonymous008/quartz/content/details/creativity/design/UX Design Principles.md

 * Targets (i.e., clickable or tappable areas) should be big enough and have sufficient spacing between them.

 ## Goal Gradient Effect
-* As people get closer to a reward, they [[System Dynamics|speeds]] up their behavior to get to their goal faster.
+* As people get closer to a reward, they [[Feedback Loop|speeds]] up their behavior to get to their goal faster.
 * Provide artificial progress to ensure users have motivation to complete the task.
 * Have some form of visible progress.